fwuffyboi/peek/README.md

  - [ ] Allow selecting specific flag type (twitter, equal height, equal width, etc.)
  - [x] Make the API easier to parse
  - [ ] System time and timezone
+ - [ ] Change where the config is stored
  - [ ] Add a fallback if ipinfo.io doesn't work
  - [ ] Create a better way to get the server's IP
  - [ ] See open sessions (ssh, etc.) and who/where they are from